 Intestacy statutes are the government’s response on how to distribute a person’s estate that died without a Will.
 These statutes typically distribute the estate in equal shares closest relatives of the deceased.
-In most cases this ends up being the surviving spouse and children.
-Here, your mother died a widow; in Pennsylvania this means her children should share the estate in equal shares.
+In most cases, this ends up being the surviving spouse and children.
+Here, your mother died a widow; in Pennsylvania, this means her children should share the estate in equal shares.

 Remember, Wrongful Death is meant to compensate loved ones for their loss which would be impossible for your brother in this scenario.
 However, his share can pass directly to his son (your nephew) if he had a relationship with his grandmother and deserves to be compensated for his loss.
 So, before approving any settlement, you should attempt to get in front of a judge to have a determination made on the relationship issue.
 Otherwise, your nephew could be left out of the 90%, all to your benefit.
 That may lead to a claim of bias and breach of duty, and personal liability for you.

 Again, your mother died without a will so this money passes through her estate, to be divided under the regular Pennsylvania intestacy statutes.
 Without the caveat as above, your brother’s share passes in full to your nephew, and he would receive an equal ½ of the 10% (or 5% of the total estate).

 One way to avoid this uncertainty is to enter into a family settlement agreement regarding the distribution of these funds.
 That way, you can come to terms with your nephew’s guardian based on what is fair to him in this situation and avoid the uncertainty of the intestacy statutes.
 If this is the path you decide on, it is crucial to get this agreement in writing and signed by all parties.

-Wills, Trusts and Estates, It’s All We Do!
+Wills, Trusts, Probate, and Estate Litigation It’s All We Do!